Ten Rare and Expensive Engagement Ring Stones

-While most natural spinels are very durable and fairly rare, they’re also relatively unknown to many gem buyers.
+While most natural spinels are very durable and fairly rare, they're also relatively unknown to many gem buyers.
 This usually keeps their prices down.
-“Jedi” spinels are very rare, but interest in them is growing.
-This will drive up demand and prices.
-Be aware that vendors may try to market their spinels as “Jedi.”
-However, unless they exhibit that neon hot pink color, they don’t merit that designation.
+"Jedi" spinels are very rare, but interest in them is growing.
+Eventually, this will drive up demand and prices.
+Be aware that vendors may try to market their spinels as "Jedi."
+However, unless they exhibit that neon hot pink color, they don't merit that designation.

 The gem material known as jade can be one of two distinct minerals: jadeite or nephrite.
 Of the two, jadeite is much rarer and more expensive.
 Jadeite can occur in many colors, including white, orange, yellow, gray, black, and lavender.
 However, deep "Imperial" green is the most highly valued color of jade and only occurs in jadeite.
 When paired with translucence, such pieces are greatly prized.
 When polished to a high luster, jadeites will look amazing.

 With a hardness range of 6.5 to 7, jadeite can have a hardness below that of household dust.
 This means some pieces may have an increased vulnerability to scratching.
 However, jadeite is also one of the toughest gem materials available.
 Jadeite has very high tenacity and no cleavage.
 This means it has great resistance to chipping and cracking.